 Playing the Victim

 When all else fails and the narcissist cannot avoid the fact that they’ve been found out, they will slip into the victim role.
-Playing the victim is the ultimate form of avoiding accountability because it’s all about, “but it’s not my fault these things have happened.
+Playing the victim is the ultimate form of avoiding accountability because it’s all about, “But it’s not my fault these things have happened.
 I’m just the poor casualty of things that are beyond my control.”

-This was my narc ex’s favourite port of call when he couldn’t weasel his way out in any other way.
+This was my narcissist ex’s favourite port of call when he couldn’t weasel his way out in any other way.
 As a covert narcissist he could switch on the crocodile tears at the drop of a hat if need be.
 And as an empath… I fell for it 9 times out of 10.
-I would even end up consoling him and assuring him that everything would be okay, “we’ll get through this together.”
+I would even end up consoling him and assuring him that everything would be okay, “We’ll get through this together.”

 If I knew then what I know now, I would have been able to recognise that he was positioning himself as the victim to get off scot free and even use my empathy against me all in the same breath.